dhellmann/pymotw-3/source/pathlib/index.rst

 .. module:: pathlib
     :synopsis: Treat filesystem paths as objects.

-:Purpose: Parse, build, test, and otherwise work on filenames and
-          paths using an object-oriented API instead of low-level string operations.
+The :mod:`pathlib` module provides an object-oriented API for parsing, building, testing, and otherwise work on filenames and paths, instead of using low-level string operations.

 Path Representations
 ====================